networknt/light-doc/content/en/service/proxy/benchmark.md

 CMD ["/bin/sh","-c","java -XX:+UnlockExperimentalVMOptions -XX:+UseCGroupMemoryLimitForHeap -XX:MaxRAMFraction=1 -jar /server.jar"]
 ```

-Also, add a build.sh to build the docker image and push to docker hub.
+Also, add a build.sh to build the docker image and push it to the docker hub.

 build.sh